ueno-llc/gsap-tools/README.md

 ### React

+GsapTools is only working for React now, it will be working for Vanilla JS, or others libraries in the future.

 **1. Add the GsapTools component**

 Wherever you want you to include the GsapTools, just import it like this.
-You can toggle and drag the ui box as you want on the screen.
+You can toggle and drag the UI box as you want on the screen.

+:rotating_light: Just import the component once, on a global level, it's then just a matter of registering timelines you want, with the `add` method or not.

 ```js
 import GsapTools from 'gsap-tools';